cme212/course/notes/lecture-15/memory.md

 ## Motivation

-Consider `Matrix` class defined in the example [cachetest.cpp](src/cachetest.cpp), with elements layed out in the memory in row-major order.
-Now, let us say we want to compute the sum of all matrix elements, and let us compare the summation in row-major order
+Consider `Matrix` class defined in the example [cachetest.cpp](src/cachetest.cpp), with elements laid out in the memory in a row-major order.
+Now, let us compute the sum of all matrix elements in a row-major order
 ```c++
 double sumMatrixRow(Matrix& m)
 {